Hurt at Work

 Industrial and manufacturing plant accident injuries commonly are due to falls from ladders and scaffolding, crane accidents, toxic chemical exposures, asbestos exposures, falls from roofs, falls in holes without guarding or barricades, electrocutions, lack of catch nets, back injury due to heavy lifting, and personal injuries from being hit by falling objects in refineries, warehouses, and construction sites.

-Speak to a Houston Work Injury Lawyer at the Willis Law Firm
+When to Hire a Work Injury Lawyer